Falco0906/internship-portal/DEPLOYMENT.md

 - Check build logs for specific errors

 ### MongoDB Connection Error
+- **⚠️ CRITICAL**: Make sure `MONGODB_URI` is set in Render Dashboard → Environment tab (NOT just in .env file)
-- Verify your MongoDB Atlas IP whitelist includes Render's IPs
+- Verify your MongoDB Atlas IP whitelist includes Render's IPs (use `0.0.0.0/0` for testing)
 - Check that your connection string is correct
 - Ensure database user credentials are correct
+- Check Render logs for specific error messages

 ### API Not Working
 - Verify `NODE_ENV=production` is set